mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 * A Windows PC

 Note that we're using a KL25Z in this example, rather than a second Pico, to help keep straight which device is which.
-If they were both Picos, we'd have to more verbose about specifying which Pico we're talking about at any given time, and it would probably still be too easy to confuse them.
+The KL25Z could just as well be an I-PAC, or even another Pico.
+But if they were both Picos, we'd have to be more careful about specifying which Pico we're talking about at any given time, so I thought it would be clearer for the example to use a whole different device type.

-The point of the test setup is to measure the latency of a button inputs, which is defined as the elapsed time between physically pressing the button (or more specifically, the moment when the button's internal switch makes electrical contact) and the arrival of the corresponding high-level Windows input event at the application layer.
+The point of the test setup is to measure the latency of a button input, which is defined as the elapsed time between physically pressing the button (more precisely, the moment of electrical contact on the button's internal switch) and the arrival of the corresponding high-level Windows input event at the application layer.
 The application layer is typically a Windows input loop, such as a window procedure or message loop.
-This represents the first possible moment where the application can respond to the input event.
-Any further processing time *in the application code* doesn't count as latency for our purposes, because anything beyond that point is part of the application, not part of the input mechanism.
+This represents the moment the application code becomes aware of the event, and thus the earliest time that it could possibly respond to the input.
+Any additional processing delay *in the application code* after this point doesn't count as latency for the purposes of our measurements, because that's part of the application, not part of the input mechanism.

-To measure this latency, the BLT-II Pico needs two data points for each event:
+To measure the input latency, the BLT-II Pico needs two data points for each event:

 * The time on some reference clock of the physical button press